mohnkhan/Conversational-Search/README.md

 ## Troubleshooting

 -   **API Key Errors:** If you see an error about an invalid API key, double-check that you have entered it correctly in the API Key Manager.
 For Google models, ensure your standard key is set as the `API_KEY` environment variable.
+-   **Bedrock Errors:** Ensure your AWS credentials are correct and that the IAM user/role has the necessary `bedrock:InvokeModel` permissions.
+Also, confirm your Bedrock proxy is running and accessible.
 -   **Video Generation Fails:** This is almost always a billing issue.
 Ensure the Google Cloud project associated with your selected key has billing enabled and the Vertex AI API is active.
--   **Model Not Available:** If an OpenAI or Anthropic model is disabled, it means you haven't set the corresponding API key in the API Key Manager.
+-   **Model Not Available:** If a model provider's tab is disabled, it means you haven't set the corresponding API key/credentials in the API Key Manager.

 ## Roadmap